-Initiative # Current Status Strategic Goal and Lead Department Key Actions Target Date \ Revised Date Initiative Comments 2.01 Improving the transit and transportation modal split Transportation Complete the Integrated Mobility Plan and implementation schedule is in progress 2020 Q4 2022 Q1 Work on the Integrated Mobility Plan is underway.
-Phase 1 (Project Launch) and Phase 2 (Foundation) are complete, while Phase 3 (Enabling Strategy) is well underway.
-The initial round of public consultation has concluded and an update, including consultation findings and reaffirmation of the project vision, values and goals was presented to Council on December 15, 2020.
-Phase 4 (Network Design), including multi-modal modelling activities, to commence in Q1, 2021.
-2.02 Improving the transit and transportation modal split Roads, Parks and Forestry Review snow clearing service levels for all mobility modes (e.g. trails, sidewalks, bike lanes and roads) 2019 Q4 2021 Q4 With the recruitment of a new Roads Manager, staff expect to complete a review of winter control service levels for all mobility modes including program enhancement options.
+Focus A Focus Area 2 : Improving Integrated City Mobility Initiative # Current Status Strategic Goal and Lead Department Key Actions Target Date \ Revised Date Initiative Comments 2.01 Improving the transit and transportation modal split Transportation Complete the Integrated Mobility Plan and implementation schedule is in progress 2020 Q4 2022 Q3 Work on the Integrated Mobility Plan is underway.
+Phase 1 (Project Launch) and Phase 2 (Foundation) and Phase 3 (Enabling Strategy) are complete.
+Phase 4 (Network Design) is well underway.
+The second round of public consultation is set to commence mid-July, 2021 and an extensive engagement campaign on the Preferred Network Design is being planned for November 2021.
+Staff will bring findings to Council at the December 13th Council Workshop for endorsement before proceeding to Phase 5 (Implementation Plan).
+2.02 Improving the transit and transportation modal split Roads, Parks and Forestry Review snow clearing service levels for all mobility modes (e.g. trails, sidewalks, bike lanes and roads) 2019 Q4 2022 Q2 An update report with respect to current winter operations is in progress and will comment on the current winter service levels for all mobility modes.
+With respect to improvements, staff will be reviewing options for service level changes in coordination with the Integrated Mobility Plan currently in progress, and will report back based on feedback received through this network planning initiative.
 2.03 Increasing Burlington Transit service levels and growing overall ridership Transit Complete the Burlington Transit 5 Year Business Plan 2019 Q4 2020 Q4 Burlington Transit 5-year business plan was updated to reflect impact of COVID-19 pandemic situation, with revised ridership forecasts, timelines and budgets.
 The Business Plan will guide Burlington Transit over the next 5 years to regain ridership by focusing on the strategic directions define in the plan.

-Initiative # Current Status Strategic Goal and Lead Department Key Actions Target Date \ Revised Date Initiative Comments 2.04 Improving the transit and transportation modal split Transportation Complete the Rural Active Transportation Strategy and implementation schedule 2020 Q3 2021 Q4 Rural Active Transportation Strategy is linked to the Integrated Mobility Plan (Initiative 2.01).
+2.04 Improving the transit and transportation modal split Transportation Complete the Rural Active Transportation Strategy and implementation schedule 2020 Q3 2022 Q3 Rural Active Transportation Strategy is linked to the Integrated Mobility Plan (Initiative 2.01).
 Draft Rural Active Transportation Network has been developed based on community input and technical analyses.
-Second phase of engagement is to test the draft network and solicit feedback before finalizing network, however this engagement has been delayed due to the pandemic and inability to engage with the Rural community in- person.
-Draft network will be incorporated into the Integrated Mobility Plan and final round of engagement will commence once in-person engagement is permitted 2.05 Improving traffic flow Transportation In collaboration with Halton Region complete the QEW Prosperity Corridor Study and implement recommendations 2020 Q4 2021 Q4 Partnership between the City, Region and MTO.
-Phase 1 - Block Planning Framework and Approval Process complete.
-Phase 2 - Technical Analysis and Transportation Modelling near completion with preliminary Infrastructure Improvements being identified.
-Phase 3 - Implementation not yet commenced, delayed due to lack of consensus on modelling outputs between MTO and Region.
-Market Sounding Board targeted for Q2 2021 to reaffirm study goals and opportunities of the land development industry and to and solicit feedback on infrastructure proposals.
-2.06 Improving traffic flow Transportation Use new technology and street design to reduce congestion and increase traffic flow Not Yet Set Work on this initiative has not yet started as the initiative is not included as Key Action as identified in Appendix A - Action Plan at a Glance (pages 27 - 29) in 2018-2022 Burlington's Plan From Vision to Focus.
+Second phase of engagement is to test the draft network and solicit feedback before finalizing network, however this engagement has been delayed due to the pandemic and inability to engage with the Rural community in-person.
+Input from the preliminary engagement on network design will be foundational to developing the final recommendations to be incorporated into the Integrated Mobility Plan.
+Final engagement will occur through completion of the Integrated